fallingsprings/couch-add-ons/database/README.md

 To install it, download and unzip the attached file.
 Place the entire "database" folder in your couch folder.

+##Quick Start
-Go to site.com/couch/database/ while logged in as an admin to begin.
+Go to site.com/couch/database/ while logged in as an admin.

 ##Back up
 To create a database backup, visit site.com/couch/database/backup.php in your browser while logged in as an admin.
 Hit the button to create a backup of the site's database.
 A backup will be save to couch/database/backups, and you will have the option to download a copy.